slashdevslashurandom/gxter/README.md

 - `-O`, `--offset-sort`: When decompiling, list strings in the order of their data offsets, according to the entries in TKEY.
-This is useful, as in GTA 3 and VC files, it is possible to determine which strings were created earlier or later in the game's development (it is notable that strings related to the PC ports of both games are close to the end), and in GTA SA files, since the keys are CRC32 hashes, key-based ordering results in pseudorandom arrangement of lines, whereas offset-based ordering shows related lines closer to each other.
+This is useful, as in GTA 3 and VC files, it is possible to determine which strings were originally added earlier or later in the game's development (it is notable that strings related to the PC ports of both games are close to the end), and in GTA SA files, since the keys are CRC32 hashes, key-based ordering results in pseudorandom arrangement of lines, whereas offset-based ordering shows related lines closer to each other.

 - `-o`, `--output` (argument: file name): When decompiling, output the resulting data into a TOML file specified by the argument's value, instead of on screen.
   When compiling, save the GXT file under the following file name.

+- `-p`, `--pretty-print`: Instead of converting a text or GXT file, "pretty print" its contents in a format designed for terminal output.
+Color tags in the file's strings (e.g. `~r~` for red) will be used to change the text's color, and (depending on the format) tags referring to PS2 or Xbox controller buttons will be replaced with descriptive labels. **WARNING: since tag recognition happens after the strings are decoded into Unicode, this function may break if custom character tables are used.**

 The first parameter that doesn't fit these will be interpreted as the input file name.